Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###tryRandomize(...)

 Called when a player attempts to randomize the script-owner Object.
-Return `false` to prevent the Object being randomized.
+Return `false` to prevent the randomization taking place.

 !!!info "tryRandomize(player_color)"
 	* [<span class="tag str"></span>](types.md) **player_color**: [Player Color](player/colors.md) of the player that is attempting the randomization.